chiseanchang0727/Projects/da_project.md

 <img src="https://user-images.githubusercontent.com/113814545/223676733-2bd96b3f-7926-4ed2-a07b-d67d7155d194.png" width="550">

-- So the problem that result in lower revenue would be the low retention rate in first day.

-## What is the project goal?

-- Increasing the retention rate in Day1(R1) by analyzing the user behavior.

-### How to define success for this project?

-- Figure out what user behavior would lead higher retention rate.
-- Figure out the insight from the user behavior.
-- Provide suggestion that stakeholder can accept.
-- Run a A/B test to show difference.

-## Analysis procedures

-- Identify the user status by key metrics that relevant to R1.
-- Segment the users into groups by the metrics.
-- Idenitfy significant difference in retention rate between groups.
-- Look for user behavior patterns that associated with the user status.
-- Hypothesis 1:(Players who invent more in the specific system would be more likely to reach the user status)
-- Validae the hypothesis 1
-- Hypothesis 2:(Players who have good feedback in dungeon playing during the first 30mins of first engagement would be more likely to reach the user status)
-- Validate the hypothesis 2:(define the experience metric, define the good experience, it turns out 30mins is not main point but most users leaves in 30mins)
-- Conclusion:(If players get good feedback in dungeon playing, they would be more likely to be back in the next day.
-This feedback would be better happened in the first 30mins of first engagement.)

-#### The key metrics

-## What is the key user behavior

-### What is the pattern of those players at their 1st day

-- data visualization

-### Which behavior highly correlated with this pattern

-### Why is that behavior
-- it's the major contribution of character ability
-- players who invest more behave better than those who don't(they also know that system)

-## A/B test

-- show how many steps to get into
+- So the problem that result in lower revenue would be the low R1.

+# What is the project goal?

+- This project analyze the user behavior pattern in the first engagment day to find out the possible driver that can improve the retention.

+# Analysis procedures

+1. identify key metrics for defining user performance

+2. identify out behavior patterns that related with good performance

+4. develop insight from the behaivor patterns

+5. propose A/B test

+# Identify key metrics

+- First the users is segamented into two groups:
+    - churned: users leaved in their first engaged day
+    - retained: users back in the second engaged day

+- For games, following metrics can represent the user performance
+    - character level
+    - time spent
+    - dungeon times
+    - money spent

+(data1 : most of the retained user reach (27,7) in first day) (data2 : the users who reach retained status have very high retention rate)

+- In here, the better metric would be character level and dungeon times
+- More precisely, the performance of retained user in those metrics are:
+    - character level >= 27
+    - dungeon times >= 7

+    this criterion is named as "retained status"

+# Identify behavior patterns that related with good performance

+- In this project, the good performance is defined with level >=27 and dungeon times >= 7

+- The behavior that related with the performance is found by implementing correlation analysis

+- The highest behavior is the 'strengthen times in system A'

+# Hypothesis 1:
+- Players who invent more in system A would be more likely to reach the retained status

+(validate the hypothesis)

+- Does the invention in system A result in difference performance in dungeon experience?
+    - the metric for dungeion experience: death times, dungeion time spent

+- As we can see: users who invent more in system A have better experience than users who do not.

+- Moreover, the difference dungeon experience happends in the first 30mins after first engagement.

+(show data that the most of entry time of those dugeon is lower than 30mins)

+(show the ability contribution in terms of system A, B, C, where A is the major)

+### Insights:
+- The invention on system A will give good feedback in game experience
+- Since the system A is the major contribution on character ability in early stage.

+# Hypothesis 2:
+- Players who have good experience in dungeon playing during the first 30mins would be more likely to reach retained status

+- validate hypothesis 2:
+    - segament the users who played over 30mins into groups:
+        - good experience in 30 mins
+        - no good experience in 30 mins
+            - good experience in 30+ mins
+            - no good experience in 30+ mins
+    - compare the ratio that reach retained status and retained in the next day

+    - it turns out that:
+        - good exp in 30 is the major user part
+        - the ratio of reach retained status is the highest, then no good exp. in 30 but have good exp in 30+

+### Insight:
+- If players got good experience in the frist 30mins would be more likey to keep playing.
+- For now, the good experience relies on dungeion playing.

+# A/B test

+## System A invention test
+- For testing the influence of invention on system A:
+    - Control group: keep the original setting
+    - Treatment group: reduce the resource for system A by half

+- If the retention
+    - decrease: system A is important
+    - same: system A is nothing to do with retention
+    - increase: system A affects the retention negatively

+## Good experience in specific system test
+- For understanding whether the system A is the key point result in good retention:
+    - Control group: keep the original setting
+    - Treatment grouop:
+        - replace the introduction of system A by system B
+        - reduce the resource of system A, increase the resource of system B

+- If the retention
+    - decrease: good retetion relies on specific system
+    - same: good retention doesn't relies on specific system
+    - increase: good retetion relies on specific system

+- However, the property of system A and system B are different, if most of the players like fighting related system they will prefer system A. This may affect the result.

+## Good experience in first 30mins after engagement test

+- For understanding if good experience should be set in the first 30mins:
+    - Control group: keep the original setting
+    - Treatment group:
+        - postpone the introduction of system A after 30mins of first engagment

+- If the retention
+    - decrease: good experience in first 30mins is important for user to keep playing
+    - same: 30mins is not crucial for users, good experience is
+    - increase: good experience in first 30mins is negative influence to retention

+# Conclusion